Home

 The best thing about digital painting is that it can be adapted to almost any other type of style, and you can mimic most other mediums as well.

-8. Vector Illustrations
+8. Vector illustrations

 From Wonder Tales, Illustrated by David Figueriras